Alnaggar94/powerelements/README.md

 Requires PHP: 7.4

-Upadnas is a third-party add-on for the Breakdance Builder which is built by [Paul Chinmoy](https://paulchinmoy.com), the creator of the famous Oxygen Plugin [OxyUltimate](https://oxyultimate.com/), this extension brings in addition to its free version, tools which are meant to help users build their WordPress websites in no-time.
+PowerElements is a third-party add-on for the Breakdance Builder which is built by [Paul Chinmoy](https://paulchinmoy.com), the creator of the famous Oxygen Plugin [OxyUltimate](https://oxyultimate.com/), this extension brings in addition to its free version, tools which are meant to help users build their WordPress websites in no-time.

 Below are listed the core competencies